jyi/ITSP/README.md

 ### Other Prerequisites ###

-The ITSP bash scripts use the following two external programs.
+Our ITSP bash scripts use the following two external programs.

 1. parallel